Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 		> OR
 		> * Bug may not be worth fixing.

-    In such case(s), those test case(s) should be marked as "known to fail" using @KnownToFail annotation and test status should be set to **KTF** upon test case failure.
+    In such case(s), those test case(s) should be marked as "known to fail" by setting test status to **KTF** upon test case failure.
 This will ensure that test case(s) does not end up in failed test case(s) list and user does not waste time re-investigating same issue(s).
 	* Second requirement is that when "known to fail" test case(s) will start passing because:
 		> * Bug is silently fixed
 		> OR
 		> * Software behaviour has changed

-	Then test engineer should be notified by marking test case with **FAIL** status.
+	Then test engineer must be notified by marking test case with **FAIL** status.
+To enable this check user must set known to fail flag true using @KnownToFail annotation.

 * Facilities:
-	* Known to fail test case(s) end result is expected to be either **KTF** or **FAIL**.
-If test result is different then test case will be considered **FAIL** by the test framework.
+	* If @KnownToFail flag is set to true then test case(s) outcome is expected to be **KTF**.
+If test outcome is different then test case will be considered **FAIL**.
 This will help user identify if bug was silently fixed or software behaviour has changed.
-	* `@KnownToFail` annotation can also be used to mark test as "Known to Fail" and/or set bug reference number.
-	* If bug reference number is provided, it will be printed in following reports:
+	* `@KnownToFail` annotation can also be used to set bug reference number.
+If bug reference number is provided, it will be printed in following reports:
 		* Summary report
 		* Extent report.